Your risk of developing stomach cancer depends on many things including your age and lifestyle.

-Having any of these risk factors does not mean that you will definitely develop cancer.
+Having one or more risk factors doesn’t mean that you will definitely get stomach cancer.

 Smoking tobacco increases your risk of getting stomach cancer.
 Around 1 in 5 of stomach cancers in the UK is linked to smoking.
 Your risk increases with the number of cigarettes smoked a day.